filagyuri/devops_project2022_1/README.md

 - docker-swarm-mal orchestráljuk mind a három node-ra/VM-re, akár több példányban - tehát több konténer VM-enként/node-onként, hogy a load-balancing működjön.
 ---------------
 Target:
-- there will be 4 VMs, one control (C), the other only node (N): 3 pcs
+- there will be 4 Virtualbox VMs, one control (C), the other only node (N): 3 pcs
 - install on C and run ansible from there and control the other nodes from there
 - configure the ansible node group based on the myhost file so that the nodes can communicate
 - all VMs must have Python-simplejson - we put this on each of them with the Ansible nodes command to have more functionality for ansible